MattyOL/Memory-game/README.md

   # Code
   * I used flexbox to make the website more easier and to make it more responsive i used a guide from csstrick.com and flexbox to make this possible
-  * I learned the code from [](https://www.youtube.com/watch?v=dqqxkrKhfS4) and used this in my project to undestand how the javascript proceas took place.
+  * I learned the code from [Memory Game Tutorial](https://www.youtube.com/watch?v=dqqxkrKhfS4) and used this in my project to undestand how the javascript process took place.
   * I used hover effect w3schools to make the hover effect on the buttons on the game.
   * The Font faimly was inspired by the Love running walk through Project.
   * stack overflow was used as guidance trough out the project to help with some Javascript.